Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 Despite the flexibility afforded by partial conditioning, the stochasticity of generative sampling and the additional noise introduced by masking imply that the generated sequences may still deviate from their target properties.
 To enforce fidelity to the design criteria, we incorporate a post-generation filtering stage using established predictors (Figure~\ref{fig:sim-val}a).

 First, sequences are screened with the aforementioned AP regressor and SA/no-SA classifier to remove sequences unlikely to aggregate.
 Next, each candidate peptide is fed into PEP-FOLD to obtain its 3D conformation; from it, together with the sequence, we can recompute all peptide-level descriptors.
 Only those whose predicted metrics fall within the predefined tolerance ($\pm 10\%$) of the conditioned values are retained.
-This dual filtering step transforms our pipeline into a reliable end-to-end framework that yields peptides meeting both aggregation and conformation specifications.
+This dual filtering step transforms our pipeline into a reliable end-to-end framework that yields peptides meeting both aggregation and proxy specifications.

-Given the defined conditions, we generated $60$ distinct peptides per condition for spherical targets and $300$ for fibrillar targets, yielding $4,800$ peptides for each morphology.
-After deduplication, the spherical set decreased to $4,697$ sequences, whereas the fibrillar set remained at $4,800$ (no duplicates).
+To keep a matched sampling budget across the two target regimes, we generated a fixed total of $4,800$ sequences per target.
+Given that the condition grids have a different number of possible combinations, this corresponded to $80$ distinct peptides per condition for spherical targets and $300$ for fibrillar targets.
+After deduplication, the spherical set decreased to $4,778$ sequences, whereas the fibrillar set remained at $4,800$ (no duplicates).
 We then applied our post-processing filter to prioritize highly aggregating candidates: we retained only peptides with predicted aggregation probability $\ge\!75\%$ from the SA/no-SA classifier, and with predicted aggregation propensity (AP) $\geq\!1.8$ from the regressor.
-Following this initial screening, $3,986$ spherical and $3,794$ fibrillar sequences remained.
+Following this initial screening, $4,173$ spherical and $3,794$ fibrillar sequences remained.
 After the aggregation-based screening, we assess peptide-level descriptor compliance and predict structures for all remaining sequences with PEP-FOLD, discarding any peptide that fails to satisfy all targeted/conditioned descriptors within the $10\%$ threshold.
-This yields $64$ spherical candidates and $29$ fibrillar candidates.
+This yields $76$ spherical candidates and $29$ fibrillar candidates.
 From the combined candidate set (both morphologies), we select the top $15$ sequences for each morphology by predicted aggregation propensity (AP) from our trained AP regressor, and proceed with validation via CG-MD simulations.